 - Exam: 15%

 I expect that all writing is from your point of view and in your unique voice.
 I want to hear what you have to say.
-If you submit work that is partially or wholly not your own, you will receive a grade of 0 for the assignment with no opportunity to make up the assignment.
+If you submit work that is partially or wholly not your own, you fail to demonstrate your own learning.
+Administration will be notified.
 This is a zero tolerance policy.

 Planning periods and appointments: I highly encourage you to come see me during my preps and before and after school if you have questions about assignments or need additional help.
 In most cases, I can be found in the classroom or the English Office.